awwsnappitsrob24/Find-a-Flick/README.md

 # Find-a-Flick

-Find-a-Flick is an Android Application built using Flutter and the dart programming language along with Firebase as its backend.
-It also uses Tensorflow to detect the user's face which may be used for user login instead of the traditional email/password login.
+Find-a-Flick is a mobile application built using Flutter and Dart along with Firebase as its backend.
+It uses the Google Maps API (also Places API) to find the nearest theaters from the user's location and gathers all the showtimes from a selected theater.

+<b>**UPDATED: The application now only gathers movies that are now playing instead because all theaters are closed because of the Coronavirus pandemic.</b>